AlexFSmirnov/xor-decrypt/README.md

 # xor-decrypt
 ## Description
 XOR-decrypt is a simple tool which allows you to find a key for a xor cipher, using which some text was encrypted.
-Is automatically finds the length of the key, and the key itself.
+It automatically finds the length of the key, and the key itself.
 During the work it shows you all probable key lengths, probable keys and decrypted text samples.

 ## Options